Resurgence-VM-Development/Resurgence/SPEC.typ

 - Function API
   - ResurgenceState

-This spec defines all of these.
-The reference implementation of Resurgence can be found on *#link("https://github.com/Resurgence-VM-Development/Resurgence", "GitHub")*, although it should be known that the reference implementation also adds a C FFI, forward facing API, and code generation API, all of whihc are not defined in the spec and thus should be considered implementation unique.
+This specification defines all of these.
+The reference implementation of Resurgence can be found on *#link("https://github.com/Resurgence-VM-Development/Resurgence", "GitHub")*, although it should be known that the reference implementation also adds a C FFI, forward facing API, and code generation API, all of which are not defined in the specification and thus should be considered implementation unique.

+== Requirements
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in *#link("https://www.rfc-editor.org/rfc/rfc2119", "RFC 2119")*.

+== Versioning
+TODO

 #set heading(numbering: "1.")
 = Memory Layout
-For later
+TODO

 = Instructions
-The following defines the spec regardding Resurgence instructions, their behaviors, and their representation in binary.
+The following defines the specification regarding Resurgence instructions, their behaviors, and their representation in binary.

 == Instructions and Behaviors
 Resurgence has 25 instructions.
-This part of the spec defines those instructions.
+This part of the specification defines those instructions.
 The reference implementation also declares, but does not define, 5 more instructions.
 #footnote[#link("https://github.com/Resurgence-VM-Development/Resurgence/blob/8bfe13f9205b28fcea04e0a527bd05fe451d5a9f/src/objects/instruction.rs#L189", "Additional instructions in the Resurgence reference implementation (link)")]
 Since these are not defined nor formalized, they will not be included in this version of the spec.
 Developers should simply ignore these instructions.